ChristianBirchler/ticket-tagger-analysis/results/README.md

 We decided to compare the different models based on their F scores.
 In one table ([Link to the table](WEKA&MEKA_F-Scores.xlsx)) we compared the three models J48, RandomForest and Naïve Bayes for three different datasets.
   We took the original dataset used for Ticket Tagger, an only English version of this dataset and a completely different dataset.
 In the original study Ticket Tagger ([Link to the original Repository](https://github.com/rafaelkallis/ticket-tagger) ) has an average F-Score of 0.826.
-Out of all the models we tested not one reached the 0.8 mark for this dataset.<br>
+Out of all the WEKA/MEKA models we tested not one reached the 0.8 score for the original dataset.<br>

 For the pandas dataset we tested we got better results.
-With WEKA the following models passed the 0.8 mark:
+With WEKA the following achieved beter results, i.e, > 0.8 for:
 - J48
 - RandomForest
 - AdaBoost
 - LogitBoost

-With Binary Relevance in MEKA only RandomForest achieved > 0.8 score but J48 came close with up to 0.793. <br>
+With "Binary Relevance" in MEKA only RandomForest achieved > 0.8 score but J48 came close with up to 0.793. <br>
 The best result with Rafaels original dataset we achieved with RandomForest in WEKA.
 The highest F-Score overall we got by using AdaBoost with  J48 on the Pandasdataset, this got us an F Score of 0.825. \
 We tried if we would get better results by using preprocessed datasets: